InsaLan/cacabake/README.md

 In my rough testing, this showed to be ~5 times more efficient in cpu usage than `mpv --vo=caca` (this was NOT a waste of time !! yay)

+However, baked text files often weigh 3-5 times more than the original video file, depending on compression.

 ## Requirements

 `ffmpeg` \